The No Matter What Happens Project

 Josh LaVoie

-Thank you to anonymous individuals who have made donations.
+Thank you to the anonymous individuals who have made donations.

 A big thank you to everyone who bought bracelets and shared such kind words with us!
 Your support means the world to us, and we’re so grateful for each one of you!